Eishta/study-algo/Data Structures/DynamicProgramming/17.CountParttionsWithGivenDiff.js/README.md

 arr = [0,0,1] and the target = 1.
 ans should be 4 but the question 16 will give answer 1

-so the base condition becomes
-if(target === 0)return 1 => (ther can be many ways depeneding on the number of 0 so remove this condition)
+so the base condition becomes after removing the below condition if(target === 0)return 1 => (ther can be many ways depeneding on the number of 0 so remove this condition)

 if(ind === 0) && (target === 0 && arr[ind] == 0) 2 was either pick or not pick